abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 ## Data-Binding

-**Data-binding** is a way to pass data from the component class to the component template
+**Data-binding** is a way to pass data from the component class to the component template and vice versa (Communication between the component class and the template)

 ![data binding](./img/databinding2.PNG)
 ![data binding](./img/databinding.PNG)